garrandall/popular-music-data/tracks/been-around-the-world-puff-daddy-the-family-the-notorious-b-i-g--mase.md

 Yo yo, this Mase, youknowhatI'msayin?
-You got niggaz that don't like me for whatever reason You got niggaz that don't wanna see me rich
+You got niggas that don't like me for whatever reason You got niggas that don't wanna see me rich
-You got niggaz that's mad, cause I'm always with they bitch Then you got niggaz that just don't like me
+You got niggas that's mad, cause I'm always with they bitch Then you got niggas that just don't like me
-You know, the, those P.H.D. niggaz
+You know, the, those P.H.D. niggas
-But you know I pop a lot of shit but I back it up though see it's a difference, a lot of niggaz pop shit
+But you know I pop a lot of shit but I back it up though see it's a difference, a lot of niggas pop shit
-But a lot of niggaz don't make hits
+But a lot of niggas don't make hits
-But it's like this whole Bad Boy shit we come to bring it to y'all niggaz, me, B.I., Puff, Lox, whoever Black Rob
+But it's like this whole Bad Boy shit we come to bring it to y'all niggas, me, B.I., Puff, Lox, whoever Black Rob
 If you wanna dance, we dance